Additional Milwaukee Bucks Info

 When the Bucks make the playoffs and tickets go on sale, our tickets become available for all the games.
 This page will list all available playoff tickets.
 From regular season tickets to the playoffs, we have you covered.

-There are limited courtside seats on the sidelines, but most of those specific seats on the court are under basketball hoops, on both sides.
+There are very limited courtside seats available on the sidelines, but most of those specific seats on the court are under the basketball hoops, on both sides.
 For courtside tickets, it's best to call our office.

 When you are looking for Fiserv Forum seat numbers, rows, and what's the best seat for a Bucks game, we cover all the seating options here.

 The lowest seat number in every section at the Fiserv Forum is on the right aisle if you are sitting in your seat.
 It's that simple.

 For Bucks games, sitting in sections 106 and 117 in the lower level are the best sections for viewing.
 Those two sections line up at mid-court.
 Your view will be best as you can see the action moving from left to right.
 Sections 208 and 222 are also mid-court sections on the upper level, and also some of the best views at the Fiserv Forum.
 As you get to the uppermost rows in sections 208 and 222, the view is a bit distant but balanced.
 The six middle sections on the lower level are 105, 106, 107, 116, 117, and 118.
 All those sections offer a great view of the court.
 In the upper level, sections 207, 208, 209, 221, 222, and 223 line up as perfect sideline sections.

 Bucks fans are always looking for great seats for great matchups.
 In the Eastern Conference, teams like the Celtics, 76ers, Cavaliers, and Knicks bring big crowds to the Fiserv Forum.
 In the Western Conference teams such as the Nuggets, Grizzlies, Kings, and Suns are playoff-caliber teams that Bucks fans also like to see.
 For the 2023-24 season, we have a few great games to highlight.